osstotalsoft/jsbb/packages/change-tracking/README.md

 #### findMatchingItem
 Gets the item with the same uid if it has one or the item at the same index otherwise.

+#### hasSameItemOrder
+Checks if the items of the provided arrays have the same order based on the uid or value.